What is gerrymandering?

 There’s no inherent reason for only a single party to do it.
 One group may simply be better at it.

-Instead of framing it through a partisan lens, it’s more useful to see the technique as one way established politicians rig the democratic process to make it easier to get reelected, keeping new voices out.
+Instead of framing it through a partisan lens, it’s more useful to see the technique as one way established politicians rig the democratic process for their re-election, keeping new voices out.

 A new solution